s-r3/joywawiranjeu/README.md

 # [Project 3:Using Powerbi to vsualize data and  Power Query to teansform Data}
 ## Calculated count of Treatment Cost of each treatment and measured  Sum against Diagnosis
-This project gave me hands on experience on how to use power query to transform data from afolder as well as joining the Power bi offered various charts according to the data i had and also learnt how each is used Gained hands on experience on colour choice for proper visualization
+This project gave me hands on experience on how to use power query to transform data from a folder as well as joining the data

+Power bi offered various charts according to the data i had and also learnt how each is used

+Gained hands on experience on colour choice for proper visualization

 the following image shows an example